List of revived languages: Ainu

-The Ainu language of the indigenous Ainu people of northern Japan is currently moribund, identified by Japanese scholars as a "dying language" since the 1920s.
+The Ainu language of the indigenous Ainu people of northern Japan is currently moribund, but efforts are underway to revive it.
 A 2006 survey of the Hokkaido Ainu indicated that only 4.6% of Ainu surveyed were able to converse in or "speak a little" Ainu.
 As of 2001, Ainu was not taught in any elementary or secondary schools in Japan, but was offered at numerous language centres and universities in Hokkaido, as well as at Tokyo's Chiba University.
-An Ainu language radio station was established in Hokkaido in 2001, and manga books have been produced in the language.